wp-plugins/quiz-tool-lite/readme.txt

 5. Creating a quiz from question pots

 == Changelog ==

+= 1.4.9 =
+* Fixed manual response option ordering bug
+* Fixed undefined vars errors appearing if debug mode was switched on for the front end
+* Added image examples for question types in the select question type page
+* Fixed problems for non logged in users taking quizzes from front end
+* Much improved colour picker for feedback style

 = 1.4.8 =
 * Added div id="quizResults" to the results so this can be formatted as required using CSS